Michigan Wedding DJ FAQ's

 In June of 2008 I decided to re-create/brand my company for 2 reasons.
 1, my brother is now full time in the corporate sales world and doesn’t DJ any more.
 So I really can’t be Boogie Brothers without him in the picture and I refuse to suggest he’s still with me when he’s not.
 Secondly, I felt that the image of Boogie Brothers wasn’t consistent with the market I was shooting for.
 I do weddings for discriminating couples that understand the value I bring to the table.
 Boogie Brothers just felt wrong.
-The quality hasn’t changed but I am re-branding myself and making some strong guarantees to gain a “difference factor” on the competition.
-Hopefully you are picking up on that as you peruse the web site.
+The quality hasn’t changed I simply re-branded myself.

 Do you have our wedding song?

 Yes though you may stump me from time to time I have too much music to list.
-I also carry and use my iphone with 4g and spotify pro to access music on the fly if necessary.
-The conversation we have the Sunday or Monday prior to the reception assures you that I’ll have the real important “main” songs and anything else you desire.
-It is all part of my 12 point Michigan Wedding DJ guarantee.
+I also carry and use my iphone with 4g and Spotify Pro to access music on the fly if necessary and of course have a couple laptops on wifi (usually it’s at the venue).
+The conversation we have the Sunday or Monday prior to the reception ensures you I’ll have the real important “main” songs and anything else you desire.
+It is all part of my 12 point Michigan Wedding DJ Pledge.

 Do you have any hidden charges?

-No, my pricing is all inclusive (lights too).
+No, my pricing is all inclusive (dance lights too).
 I post pricing on the web but do so with much resistance.
-I can tell you that on average I am about $200-$500 more than an employee style dj operation or the average dj service.
-The only exception being that providing music at the ceremony site and a microphone for the officiant would be extra and it depends on the venue.
+I can tell you that on average I am about $500 more than an employee style “big box” dj operation or the average dj service.
+Because I don’t make money off other dj’s because I can’t stomach the stress and don’t trust others to perform as I do, I charge more for myself.
+If I am providing music at the ceremony site and a microphone for the officiant that would be extra (usually $150-$250) and it depends on the venue.
 Some are really difficult to set up at.
 AND some… require a second person to come with me so I can serve you best across big venue campuses Cornman Farms in Dexter comes to mind.
 It’s a beautiful place but if you’re taking advantage of their various “spots” it requires me to run sound all over the place.
 So – please refer to my pricing on the front page of this site.
 On the home page… at the bottom…

 Do you have different packages?

 My regular package is comprehensive and leaves nothing out.
-You get everything I list on the main Michigan Wedding DJ page.
+You get everything I list on the home page.